beeva-arturomartinez/beeva-best-practices/qa_testing/testing/TecnicaPruebasIngles.md

 Two types of techniques based on experience are as follows:

--   •Guessing errors
+* Guessing errors

--   •Exploratory testing
+* Exploratory testing